 Your readers are more than likely already immune to these tactics.

 The main content of your email should be written in a friendly and helpful tone.

 Sure, always point out the benefits of what you’re offering, but also try and provide real value to your readers.

 Depending on your objectives, your offering, and where your prospects are in the sales funnel, your emails should vary in tone and length.

 Sometimes, a short snappy line or two is all that is needed; at others, you may require long copy that deals with objections and scepticism.

-As with all forms of marketing, the most effective strategy is the one that you actually implement consistently.
+As with all forms of digital marketing, the most effective strategy is the one that you actually implement consistently.

 There are many different ways you can approach email marketing…

 And the only way to know what works best for your business is to set up your first campaign and then test, monitor and adjust.

 You will almost certainly need variation in your campaigns; current and past customers will require a different set of auto-responders than new leads.